JB-SysLogic/Okta-IAM-Lab/README.md

   Execute "Kill-Switch" scenarios and verify the logic holds.

 [ ] Phase 5: Profit
-  Devlop a larger net-worth than Bezos & Musk combined
+  Devlop a larger net-worth than Bezos & Musk combined.
   Put it into a savings account and live on the interest.